5 Tips to Double Your Facebook Traffic in No Time

 1. Learn the secret psychology of Facebook

-Facebook is so attractive because of the psychological factors involved with it.
+Facebook is so attractive because of the psychological factors involved with it create addiction.
 Every major activity on Facebook – posting, sharing, liking, commenting taps the pleasure center of our brain.
 The rewarding feelings of social acceptance and other tangible and intangible benefits make Facebook a favorite destination for increasing fan base and driving Facebook traffic organically.

 A blogger should know what makes others happy, honored, privileged, and benefitted in practical means.
 People want to be motivated, so bloggers should satisfy any of the reasons that improves privacy and quality of social media experience for fans, friends, and acquaintances.